 A not so silent killer, sleep apnea can be very serious if left untreated and your dentist can help

 Drs.
-Amanda McPherson and Yeremi Canizales are Dental Sleep Medicine Experts.
+Yeremi Canizales are Amanda McPherson are Dental Sleep Medicine Experts.
 They bring a vast amount of addtional experience and training in treating patients with sleep disordered breathing.
-Severn River Dental Health Center is is one of just a few locations in Anne Arundel and Baltimore Counties that offers credentialed Dental Sleep Medicine providers with several major insurance companies.
-This means that patients who are not able to tolerate the common treatment of CPAP therapy have an excellent alternative provided by very knowledgable doctors and coverage by medical insurance is usually available!
+Severn River Dental Health Center is one of just a few locations in Anne Arundel and Baltimore Counties that offer insurance-credentialed Dental Sleep Medicine providers with certain insurance companies.

-We screen all of our patients for possible breathing issues as a part of our airway evaluation and oral cancer screening.
-If you think you may be suffereing from sleep disordered breathing, our doctors will collaborate with their colleagues in the medical field to get a diagnosis and a treatment that meets your needs.
+We screen all of our patients for possible sleep related breathing disorders as a part of our airway evaluation and oral cancer screening.
+If you think you may be suffering from sleep disordered breathing or if you've been advised to seek alternative therapies from your physician, contact us for a free consultation.

 FAQ's about Sleep and Snoring